bitcoin-kyh/Mining-KYH-Standard-42/README.md

 With the FAFT ready to report again in twelve months, these voluntary policies may help to steer international bodies towards a convention that is practical and effective.

 # Authors
-- **Ian Gilmour**, COO SLiC International Ltd. Ian joined SLiC in late 2019 and has a banking and consulting background, with previous employers including HSBC, Deutsche Bank, Standard Chartered, PwC and IBM.
+- **Ian Gilmour**, COO Parabolic Digital Ltd. Ian joined Parabolic Digital in late 2019 and has a banking and consulting background, with previous employers including HSBC, Deutsche Bank, Standard Chartered, PwC and IBM.
-- **Thibault Verbiest**, Adjunct Professor SKEMA, Previously Head of Regulatory Affairs at Diginex and Member of the Executive Committee at SLiC International Ltd. Thibault has a LLM with the Universite libre de Bruxelles and LLM in International Media Law at the University of San Diego.
+- **Thibault Verbiest**, Adjunct Professor SKEMA, Previously Head of Regulatory Affairs at Diginex and Member of the Executive Committee at Parabolic Digital Ltd. Thibault has a LLM with the Universite libre de Bruxelles and LLM in International Media Law at the University of San Diego.
-- **William Santiago**, CIO SLiC International Ltd. William joined SLiC in early 2020 and has worked as a software engineer and technical leader for IBM and was a cyber-security and Blockchain specialist at the Central Bank of Curacao.
+- **William Santiago**, CIO Parabolic Digital Ltd. William joined Parabolic Digital in early 2020 and has worked as a software engineer and technical leader for IBM and was a cyber-security and Blockchain specialist at the Central Bank of Curacao.

 1. https://medium.com/@slic_intl/guide-to-digital-asset-refining-aml-and-implications-for-hashrate-fe3069b2298f
 2. This is a term attributed to Chip Poncy, K2 FIN, see CoinTelegraph article by Kirill Bryanov “Slow but Steady: FATF Review Highlights Crypto Exchanges Struggle to meet AML standards”